notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * `☐ Enable current line highlighting`: will change the styling of the current line of text to **Settings > Style Configurator > Global Styles > Current line background color** style's `Background colour` (ignoring the `Foreground colour` for that style)
 * `☐ Enable smooth font`: enables a font-smoothing algorithm from Windows, which may affect how smooth fonts are on some displays
 * `☐ Enable scrolling beyond last line`: allows you to scroll (with scroll bar or mouse wheel) so that up to a page of blank space _after_ the last line is visible.
 (Disabled, scrolling to the end will put the last line of text as the bottom line in the window, when there are more lines of text than are visible in the window)
+* `☐ Keep selection when right-click outside of selection`: prevents right-click from canceling active selection (added v7.9)
 * `☐ Disable advanced scrolling feature (if you have touchpad problem)`: designed to help if you have a problem with your touchpad

 ### New Document